kalbfuss/01memories/README.md

 ### MQTT

-Digital Memories implements an MQTT client, which registers the device with an MQTT broker.
+Pyframe implements an MQTT client, which registers the device with an MQTT broker.
 The MQTT configuration is provided in the optional *mqtt* section of the configuration file.
 MQTT support is disabled if the configuration section is missing.
 The example below provides a typical *mqtt* configuration section.

 ```yaml
 ...